TyThompson/DruidMacroHelper-Epoch/README.md

 Based on DruidMacroHelper (Cata Classic) by Mylaerla-Everlook

+## Known Issues
+- Currently bugs should exist, please report the bugs in the issues section with how to reproduce

 --------------
 This addon aims to simplify consume/powershifting macros as much as possible, making them more readable and massively reduce the character count.